UK Court of Appeal to reconsider Rwanda asylum plan – DW – 01/17/2023

 Advertisement

-London's High Court has granted permission to asylum seekers in the UK and charities supporting them to appeal against a ruling that deemed the UK government's plan to send asylum seekers to Rwanda lawful.
+The High Court in London has granted permission to asylum-seekers in the UK and charities supporting them to appeal against a ruling that deemed the UK government's plan to send asylum-seekers to Rwanda lawful.

 Previously, in December 2022, the High Court ruled the government's Rwanda asylum plan breached neither domestic laws nor the United Nations Refugee Convention.